Founder / Managing Director

 Policy Expert on Gender Equality & Migration: EU Commission Migration Expert Group, Founder at Asociación Kudwa.

 Bringing a decade of experience as a migrant in Europe, she offers a unique perspective on intercultural training, advocacy, and policy development.
 Skilled in creating impactful learning experiences, providing policy advice, delivering public speaking engagements, and managing projects efficiently.

 Marie-José van Schaik

-She is a cultural anthropologist from the Netherlands.
+Marie-José is a cultural anthropologist from the Netherlands.
 She has diverse work experience on the topic of migration.
-She works as trainer, teacher and project coordinator on several migration and inclusion related projects.
-She did research on migration in Malta, Turkey and Greece and focused especially on migrants’ fight for autonomy within the restrictions of the European border politics and the ethics of her own (non-migrant and researcher) position in the field.
+She works as teacher and youth worker with migrant and refugee children and youth and as a trainer and project coordinator on several migration and anti-racism related educational projects.